eduflornet/cka-study-guide/src/exercises/cka-kodekloud/14-JSON-PATH/03-JSON_PATH_lab.md

 kubectl get pods -o json | jpath '$.items[*].metadata.name'
 ```

+🧠 Which one should you choose?
+jsonpath: Ideal for simple scripts and when you want to avoid external dependencies.
+But its syntax can be limited and somewhat rigid.

+**jq:** Perfect for advanced processing, filtering, and data transformation.
+Widely used by administrators and DevOps.

+jpath: Useful if you're already familiar with JSONPath and prefer that syntax, but it's not as common or as powerful as jq.

 1. Develop a JSON PATH query to extract the kind of object.
 A file named **q1.json** is provided in the terminal.
 Your task is to develop a JSON path query to extract the expected output from the Source Data.